kintone-labs/kintone-ui-component/docs/document/docs/components/desktop/tabs.md

 ## Specification

 ### Property

 Here is a list of properties that can be used for modifying the component:

-#### Tabs

 | Name   | Type | Default | Description | Remark |
 | :--- | :--- | :--- | :--- | :--- |